 Sammy Albon, NikiNSammy

-One of the truly transformational aspects of YouTube is the ability to react to viewers' needs, desires and opinions.
+Grow your audience One of the truly transformational aspects of YouTube is the ability to react to viewers' needs, desires and opinions.
 The first step in generating a following on YouTube is to listen to the audience.
 In order to improve future content, a creator can access a huge range of data to see who is tuning in and where viewers are clicking away.
 But insights don't end at statistical analysis; YouTube viewers express their thoughts through comments on the platform as well as other social media channels.
 "We are directly affected by whatever our audience says.
 Unlike a TV show, which makes minor adjustments next season, we're always listening and adapting to what our audience wants," reveals Sammy Albon of NikiNSammy, whose subscriber base is 140,000-strong and counting.

 Successful YouTubers like Sammy and his twin Niki don't merely expect engagement — they ask for it.
 The same approach is equally vital for brands.
 Techniques include promoting hashtags, soliciting video responses from viewers and encouraging feedback via social media interactions.
 Calls to action can stimulate subscriptions, shares and cross-pollination with other platforms.
 To further deepen engagement, creators can actively direct audiences to other content.
 For example, a video might include annotations enabling viewers to click elsewhere online or to additional YouTube channels hosted by the creator.

 Finally, being regular and reliable helps secure audience growth by satisfying viewers' hunger for new videos.
 This approach also helps improve search rankings, as the algorithm favours frequent, regular uploads.
 Many creators establish a schedule of uploads well in advance, and release content on a certain day or days of the week so that fans know exactly when to tune in to watch their favourite personalities.